 Touring the Maine Coast

 Touring the Maine Coast is a journey.
 With more coastline than California (3,478 miles), it takes some time to view the entire Maine Coast.
 The State of Maine is larger than the other 5 New England states combined.
 With all that vastness and the absence of one specific shore route, we recommend touring the spectacularly scenic Maine Coast in sections, spending several nights in each town.
-Get off the beaten path and explore the nooks and crannies of this remarkable coast called Maine.
+Get off the beaten path and explore the nooks and crannies of this remarkable coast.

 The first 30 miles of coast are known as the "Southern Maine Coast Region" comprised of the towns of Kittery, The Yorks, Ogunquit, Wells, Kennebunk, Kennebunkport, Biddeford, Saco, and Old Orchard Beach.
 These eight towns offer more to see and do than one could possibly hope to accomplish in a busy week of sightseeing and touring.
-This first 30 miles of coast also offers 90% of the State's sandy beaches!
+The first 30 miles of coast also offers 90% of the State's sandy beaches!

 Kittery | Most people cross over the mighty Piscatiqua River (on I-95) into Maine from New Hampshire.
 Immediately the coast beckons.
 Many visitors are first drawn to Kittery's factory outlet shopping, with over 120 famous brand factory and retail stores and the popular Kittery Trading Post.
 Shoppers are sure to find what they are looking for at prices 20-70% off retail.